Watch now: Concert series draws crowd to downtown Bloomington

 Neither couple knew what was happening on the square in downtown Bloomington Saturday night.
 Both couples ended up heading that way to see what was going on.

-An idea nearly a year in the making, Pantagraph Media and the Castle Theatre, in partnership with the City of Bloomington, launched the first of several shows in a summer-long series called Saturdays on the Square.
+An idea months in the making, Pantagraph Media and the Castle Theatre, in partnership with the City of Bloomington, launched the first of several shows in a summer-long series called Saturdays on the Square.

+Concerts are held at the corner of North Main and East Jefferson streets, in front of The Pantagraph's offices.

+“There is definitely an enthusiasm in the air as people are getting together again for events," Pantagraph marketing manager Jonell Kehias said.
+"And the ultimate summer event is an outdoor concert.
+Pantagraph Media is proud to support our community through this free concert series.”

 "This is kind of cool as a way to bring people together again," Kelch said.
 She and Blankenship sat on the edge of the museum square, which wasn't exactly where they'd planned to be that evening after dinner.